 The main regret we have with any language learning process is delaying too long before trying to speak it with people and have a conversation.

 Having a conversation exposes every weakness, and reinforces everything in a “natural” scale.
 You should be really fluent at introducing yourself and talking about daily things.
 Luckily you do that with a tutor every time!

 A few tips we give:

-- Don’t assume the most expensive are the best, or that the cheapest tutors are the worst.
+- Don’t assume the most expensive teachers are the best, or that the cheapest tutors are the worst.
 They might just be getting started and keen for new students!